 It is named for a line of white domes and cliffs of Navajo Sandstone, each of which looks somewhat like the United States Capitol building, that run from the Fremont River to Pleasant Creek on the Waterpocket Fold.

 The area of Capitol Reef has been a homeland to people for thousands of years.
 Archaic hunters and gatherers migrated through the canyons.
 The Fremont Culture solidified around 500 AD.
-Many years after the Fremont left, Paiutes moved into the area.
+Many years after the Fremont left, the Paiutes appeared.

 Capitol Reef National Monument was created by President Roosevelt in 1937 to protect Waterpocket Fold.
 Congress made it a National Park in 1970.
 Scenic Byway 24 cuts through Waterpocket Fold on the Capitol Reef Scenic Byway alongside Fremont River inside the Fremont River Canyon.
 The Burr Trail, unpaved inside the park, crosses the rugged fold on dirt switchbacks.
 Partially-paved Notom-Bullfrog Road runs alongside Waterpocket Fold, forming a scenic loop with the Burr Trail across the dirt switchbacks and up the scenic trail, U12 over Boulder Mountain, and U24 through Fremont River Canyon.
 Scenic Loop is a map of the loop.